dyf/xt-vae/README.md

 ### a simple variational autoencoder for single cell transcriptomics data

-This was an experiment with using `tensorflow-probability` package to build a variational autoencoder.
+This is an experiment with using the `tensorflow-probability` package to build a variational autoencoder.
 It's tightly coupled to this [single-cell RNA data](https://celltypes.brain-map.org/rnaseq/mouse_ctx-hip_10x) from the Allen Institute.

 You will need:
 ```